Search

 Like many recipes for canning and preserving there are numerous variations and I found more than a handful for pear honey.
 But I was intrigued by one using pineapple – it caught my eye and the results are scrumptious!

-A short list of ingredients turns into a mouthful of flavor.
+The original recipe calls for a short list of ingredients that creates a mouthful of flavor.
 Sweet, ripe Bosc pears, crushed pineapple and fresh lemon.
+Then to take it to another level we added candied ginger along with fresh ginger.

-Cook until the sugar has melted completely then purée into a smooth spread.
-And then cook some more.
-Leaving you with a thick, luscious pear honey.
+Cook until the sugar has melted completely, then purée into a smooth spread.
+Then cook a bit more, leaving you with a thick, luscious pear honey.

 Delicious as a breakfast spread for sure, it can also be used as a condiment for sandwiches.
 But it’s sublime with a bit of St. Angel cheese and a crisp cracker.
-The perfect fall snack!
+A gem for entertaining!

 If you don’t have an immersion blender you can finely chop the pears in a food processor before cooking.